 The only time to avoid doing yoga is right after a meal.
 Any kind of exercise on a full stomach can be uncomfortable, so it's recommended to wait at least two hours after eating before stepping on your yoga mat.

 Certain times of day are better for practice depending on your specific goals.
 If you want to lose weight, do yoga at a time when you have the most energy and are most excited to work up a sweat.
 To gain the most flexibility, try practicing in the afternoon or evening when your body is already warmed up and flexible.
-If your goal is relaxation, evening or nighttime practice is best, keeping in line with your body's natural Circadian rhythm.
-Be sure to wait until after all of your family duties are done (putting the kids to bed, doing chores, etc.), so you can be present and focus on your practice with no distractions or disturbances.
+If your goal is relaxation, evening or nighttime practice is best, to keep in line with your body's natural Circadian rhythm.
+Be sure to wait until after all of your family duties are done (putting the kids to bed, doing chores, walking the dog, etc.), so you can be present and focus on your practice with no distractions or disturbances.

 Finding the time that makes the most sense for you is key to staying consistent and unlocking yoga's incredible benefit on your mind, body, and life.